Editor’s Choice NEOSTRATA GLYCOLIC RENEWAL Smoothing Lotion CHECK LATEST PRICE 2nd Best Choice Peter Thomas

 Does Vaseline Stimulate Eyelash Growth?

 Vaseline is a beauty ol’ reliable: the ace up everyone’s sleeve.
 Sadly, despite all its other benefits, it will not encourage lash growth.
 Petroleum jelly is a thick, greasy substance that is intended to be used to moisturize and replenish dry skin.
-Its effects can be similar for lashes that are considerably dry or brittle as it can bring them (and lock-in) moisture.
+Its effects can be similar for lashes that are considerably dry or brittle as it can bring them (and lock-in) moisture, giving you short-term beautiful lashes.

 As a result, the Vaseline can make your eyelashes look darker and more full.
 Furthermore, contrary to the claims of many Youtubers and others, Vaseline will not make your eyelashes grow in 30 days, and especially not in a single night.
 There is no evidence to support these claims scientifically.

 While many individuals have vouched for its reliability in the past, you definitely should not get your hopes up.
-To use Vaseline as a moisturizer for your eyelashes, you can gather a small amount of the product on a clean Q-tip (a rice-sized amount) and gently brush it along the lash line.
+To use Vaseline as a moisturizer for your eyelashes, you can gather a small amount of the product on a clean Q-tip (a rice-sized amount) and gently brush it along the lash line, like how you would when applying mascara.

 Sounds easy enough, right?
 The most important thing to remember is to rinse it off at the end of the day (or, if on overnight: in the morning).
-Skipping out on rinsing out the petroleum jelly can lead to complications, including the development of an eye infection or the growth of a stye.
+Skipping out on rinsing out the petroleum jelly can lead to complications, including the development of an eye infection, the growth of a stye, or causing irritation.

 Is It Possible for Eyelashes to Grow Overnight?